 Useful career resources

 Whether you are looking to research careers outside of academia, just want to consider your options or find out what career paths other researchers in your field have explored, the Careers Service lists a wealth of resources.
 There is also help with CVs and interview skills, and much more, on their extensive website.
-Make the most of the training opportunities on offer, start planning in a way that works for you and tap into the networks around you at Oxford, including the Oxford Careers Network (a database of alumni in a variety of academic and non-academic roles worldwide, who are happy to help you with your career research).
+Make the most of the training opportunities on offer, start planning in a way that works for you and tap into the networks around you at Oxford, including the Oxford Careers Network (a database of alumni in a variety of academic and non-academic roles worldwide, who are happy to help you with your career research, single sign-on required).